---

 | **Lite (free)** | 1 day | 0 days | 0 days | 0 days |

-Transient databases will not retain data in failsafe storage.
-Transient databases will however still enforce a 1 day minimum lifetime for data (this will show up in your bill as failsafe).
+Transient databases do not retain data in failsafe storage, but still enforce a 1 day minimum lifetime for data (this shows up in your bill as failsafe).

 Transient databases can be helpful for the following datasets: